Managing Software

 Unfortunately, the apt

-We can review that log with the following command:
+system keeps a log of its activity, and we can review that log file with the following command:

 less /var/log/apt/history.log